benjaminnow/swimapp/readme.md

 * Made a requirements.txt file, License file, and a readme to go along with my github project

 # Week ten

+* I fixed the job choosing algorithm because it would break when there were only 10 people available at practice.
+* Added enable delete button so coach doesn't accidentally delete swimmer